Charitable Remainder Trust

 Providing a significant gift to Cru or your other favorite charities.

-Families who pursue this kind of plan usually share four things.
+Families who consider this kind of plan usually share a few things in common.

 - They are holding a significantly appreciated asset and have decided to part with it in some form.